Growth Model

 Idea

 Each “grown” point is insulated, that is, the charge is not redistributed but fixed at the lattice point.
-For the potential of candidate points, it is a linear superposition of the electric potential of these FILLED growth points.
+For the potential of candidate points, it is a linear superposition of the electric potential of these FILLED

 Consider that the center potential of the boundary is 1 and the potential at infinity is 0.
 Then, each point charge can be treated as a positive charge, and the potential is \(\phi(r)=\frac{R_1}{r}\) where the length of each small lattice point is $h$, and the radius of the point charge is $R_1=h/2$.

-Therefore, for the CANDIDATE point $i$, its potential is the superposition of the electric charge $j$ of all FILLED points: \(\phi_i=\sum_{j=1}^n\frac{R_1}{r_{i,j}}\tag{3}\) The growth rate should also be correspondingly corrected.
-Let the maximum potential of the candidate be $\phi_{max}$, and the minimum potential be $\phi_{min}$: \(v_i = \left(\frac{\phi_{max}-\phi}{\phi_{max}-\phi_{min}}\right)^{\eta}\tag{4}\) The reason why it can be accelerated is that each time it is iterated, the previous potential can be used for iteration, that is: \(v_i = \left(\frac{\phi_{max}-\phi}{\phi_{max}-\phi_{min}}\right)^{\eta}\tag{4}\) $r_{t+1}$ is the distance between the new position of the FILLED point and each CANDIDATE point.
+be $\phi_{max}$, and the minimum potential be $\phi_{min}$: \(v_i = \left(\frac{\phi_{max}-\phi}{\phi_{max}-\phi_{min}}\right)^{\eta}\tag{4}\) The reason why it can be accelerated is that each time it is iterated, the previous potential can be used for iteration, that is: \(v_i = \left(\frac{\phi_{max}-\phi}{\phi_{max}-\phi_{min}}\right)^{\eta}\tag{4}\) $r_{t+1}$ is the distance between the new position of the FILLED

 Algorithm

-3. Remove x from _candidate_set.
+. - Remove x from

-4. Iterate the potential in _candidate_set according to formula (5).
+. - Iterate the potential in

-5. Add EMPTY points around x to _candidate_set, change the state from EMPTY to CANDIDATE, and calculate the potential of the new candidate point according to formula (3).
-In one iteration, no more than 5 points like this.
+, and calculate the potential of the new candidate point according to formula (3).
+In one iteration, no more than 5 points like this. - Return to step 1; or when the cluster is large enough, the program ends.

 2.4 Code Framework

-Due to the need for efficiency in the code involving a large number of operations to check whether points are in a set, we have chosen set as the primary data structure.
-Its operations of searching with in, adding with add, and removing with remove are all with a time complexity of $0(1)$.
+Due to the need for efficiency in the code involving a large number of operations to check whether points are in a set, we have chosen set

 Since the three growth models have similar ideas, a class inheritance framework is designed.